buwud/go-note/README.md

-# Go Note
+# GoNote

-Go Note is a note-taking application featuring a backend in Golang, a frontend in React, and a Dockerized MySQL database.
+GoNote is a note-taking application featuring a backend in Golang, a frontend in React, and a Dockerized MySQL database.

 ## Tech Stack